When it comes to aging, a clear, even skin tone is the holy grail. Let the crusade begin.

 Simmons-O’Brien also says individuals can help prevent hyperpigmentation by taking an oral antioxidant called polypodium leucotomos, an Amazonian fern that works internally as a scavenger for oxygenated free radicals.
 (Heliocare and Isdin are two brand names.)

 Finally, while retinol can help with even skin tone, look to scientifically-proven preventative ingredients.
 “Topical antioxidants like niacinamide, vitamin C, brown algae, cysteamine, tranexamic acid, and glutathione, can slow down melanin production—or block specific types of melanin—as well as suppress inflammation and vasodilation, all of which can play into hyperpigmentation,” says Simmons-O’Brien.
-Get cozy with Ourself Daily Dark Spot Intercept, which contains niacinamide, vitamin C, and Intides™—intelligent peptides—and works to halt dark spots at their source and prevent them from actually surfacing at all.In the immortal words of Dr. Simmons-O’Brien, it really does take a village.
-For consistent treatment and prevention, try the Ourself The Hyperpigmentation Regimen and for ongoing, day-to-day care, look to the Ourself The Everyday Regimen, which includes the Daily Dark Spot Intercept to halt dark spots at the root, Daily Renewal Cream with Firming Intides™—Intelligent Peptides—and skin-brightening niacinamide, and Mineral Sunscreen SPF 50 to prevent sun damage.
-These products work in tandem to treat and defeat hyperpigmentation and reveal a brighter, and yes, more even skintone.
+Get cozy with Ourself Daily Dark Spot Intercept, which contains niacinamide, vitamin C, and Intides™—intelligent peptides—and works to defend against the formation of new spots and reduce the appearance of uneven pigmentation and redness.In the immortal words of Dr. Simmons-O’Brien, it really does take a village.
+For consistent treatment and prevention, try the Ourself All Over Brightening Duo, which includes the Daily Dark Spot Intercept to defend against the formation of new spots, and Ourself Brightening Peel with 34% glycolic acid to reduce the appearance of lines and wrinkles and pores.
+These products work in tandem to treat and defeat uneven pigmentation and reveal a brighter, and yes, more even skintone.

 The takeaway?
 When it comes to dark spots, you’re more in control than you think, and you’ve got options.
 But stressing about a fine line here or there?
 Just keep calm and totally carry on.
 You look amazing.